nerds-odd-e/attd-v2/README.md

     kernel=<path_of_this_code_repo>\\env\\kernel_image_for_wsl\\bzImage
     ```
     * Restart your computer and Docker Desktop
-    * Run `docker-compose up android-win-anbox`.
+    * Run `docker compose up android-win-anbox`.
 After environment started, you should be able to access the docker based emulator for running tests at http://localhost:18080/vnc_auto.html

 # Run the application